 These sessions can also be purchased separately as a coach-mentor package for coaches who are not part of our certification or for those wanting further mentor sessions.

 Pro-bono coaching project with a client and submission of a recording for assessment.
-At this point, students will gain access to the full NPA alumni community.
+At this point, on passing, students will gain access to the full NPA alumni community.